Nineteen children and counting

 “Hello, I’m Allysen.
 And apparently I’m your sister.”

 McCallum had been born in Grants Pass, Ore.
-Like Allee she had discovered she was a donor child when she was 19, and like Allee, she wanted to find her donor siblings, which was why she had uploaded her phone number to the online registry and waited more than a year before Allee’s message.
+Like Allee, she had discovered she was a donor child when she was 19, and like Allee, she wanted to find her donor siblings, which was why she had uploaded her phone number to the online registry and waited more than a year before Allee’s message.

 They learned that their lives synced in many ways.
 They had the same unmanageable hair and thick eyebrows, and such a revulsion to the taste of cilantro that it seemed genetic.
 Even their dispositions mirrored each other.
 “We both have been told a lot that we can be intimidating, that we both have really strong personalities, and it didn’t come from our moms,” McCallum said.